This topic provides answers to some frequently asked questions about the networks used by Elastic Compute Service (ECS) instances.

 ipconfig

-command to view information about the public NIC.Open the Control Panel and click View network status and tasks in the Network and Internet section.
-In the Network and Sharing Center window, click Change adapter settings in the left-side navigation pane to disable the public NIC.
+command to view information about the public NIC.Open the Control Panel.
+In the Network and Internet section, click View network status and tasks.
+In the left-side navigation pane of the Network and Sharing Center window, click Change adapter settings to disable the public NIC.

 How do I configure an IPv6 address for an ECS instance?

-For more information, see Configure an IPv6 address for an ECS instance.
+For information about how to configure an IPv6 address for an ECS instance, see IPv6 communication.

-Problem description: When you attempt to access a website built on an ECS instance, you are prompted with a message similar to "Sorry, your access has been blocked because the requested URL may pose a security threat to the website."
+Problem description: When you attempt to access a website built on an ECS instance, a message similar to "Sorry, your access has been blocked because the requested URL may pose a security threat to the website" appears.

-Solution: Add the source public IP address that you use to access the website to the WAF whitelist.
+Solution: Add the source public IP address that you want to use to access the website to the WAF whitelist.
 For more information, see Avoid Anti-DDoS Basic false positives by using a whitelist.

-After I configure a secondary private IP address for a Windows instance, the instance cannot connect to the Internet.
+After I configure a secondary private IP address for a Windows ECS instance, the instance cannot access the Internet.
 Why?

-Problem description: After you configure a secondary private IP address for a Windows instance, the instance cannot connect to the Internet.
+Problem description: After you configure a secondary private IP address for a Windows ECS instance, the instance cannot access the Internet.

-Cause: In Windows 2008 and later, the longest prefix match algorithm is used to select next hop IP addresses based on destination IP addresses of outbound traffic.
-This may lead to network connection failures.
+Cause: In Windows 2008 and later, the longest prefix match algorithm is used to select next hop IP addresses based on the destination IP addresses of outbound traffic.
+This may result in network connection failures.

 Netsh command: